Physarah/magicsmoke/README.md

 ## Licenses

 I know it sucks to think about these sort of things, but they are important.
 Make sure you pick the correct license when you start up a repo on github.
-MIT liceses are usualy the way to go, as it ensures you are not liable for any issues that people using your code may encounter.
+MIT licenses are usualy the way to go, as it ensures you are not liable for any issues that people using your code may encounter.
 In this example, I've included an MIT license.
 Read more about it [here](https://opensource.org/licenses/MIT).

 ## .gitignore